bhattchaitanya/cribl-demo/README.md

 Data in Splunk also ends up in the `cribl` index.
 Elastic index is also named `cribl` and `minio` ends up in the `cribl` bucket.

-To run the demo, run `docker-compose up -d`.
+The demo requires root initially to read the Docker containers folder.
+To run the demo, run `DOCKER_LIB_CONTAINERS=$(docker info -f '{{.DockerRootDir}}')/containers && sudo docker-compose up -d`.
 To stop the demo, run `docker-compose down`.

 ## Cribl Routing Demo with Kafka